Verna Felton: Film and animation

 According to the Los Angeles Times, Felton served as Honorary Mayor of North Hollywood for several years.

 Death

-Felton died at her home of a stroke at the age of 76 in the evening of December 14, 1966, one day before Walt Disney's passing.
+Felton died at her home of a stroke at the age of 76 on the evening of December 14, 1966, one day before Walt Disney's death.
+Her final film, The Jungle Book, was released in October 1967.
 She is interred at Grand View Memorial Park Cemetery in Glendale, California.